Trailblazing Chicago area college president focused on listening to students

 "My father taught at community college.
 I had an uncle who was a dean in Texas A&M, and so education was really stressed as an important way to contribute to societies to help individuals thrive," she said.
 "I think it was just a natural fit for me."

 So is psychology.
-In addition to earning bachelors, masters and doctorate degrees in that field, Thomas also is a licensed clinical psychologist.
+In addition to earning bachelors, masters and doctorate degrees in that field, Thomas was also a licensed clinical psychologist.
 She said it helps her in this job.

 "There's nothing new under the sun, and yet our students are facing challenges that we have not yet faced," she said.
 "I've had more conversations about sustainability than I anticipated as they're thinking about climate control, and climate change, and issues."